perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

 docker exec -it kafka-3 kafka-console-producer --broker-list kafka-2:29092  --topic name --property "parse.key=true" --property "key.separator=:"
 ```

-### Test
+### Test semantics

 For the first test we will run just a KTable that consumes the messages off a compacted topic after two messages with
 the same key have been placed on a topic.
+I would expect that this topology will process all messages on start up
+including duplicate keys so we see the full history following streaming semantics.

 ```shell
 Topic: name	PartitionCount: 3	ReplicationFactor: 3	Configs: cleanup.policy=compact